 Some of the most known and familiar punk communicate are punk leather jackets of the 80s.

 Compared to the moto leather jacket, the Punk jacket style has several patches, cuts, and unique accents.

 The patchwork leather jacket style was inspired by the U.S. aviation personnel jackets packed with cut-offs and patches depicting the soldier’s base, grade, or rank in the army.

-The patchwork style was quickly adopted by the punk subculture, followed by the heavy metal and biker gangs.
+The punk subculture quickly adopted the patchwork style, followed by the heavy metal and biker gangs.

-By the end of the 80s century, every subculture, be that punks, metalheads, or heavy bikers gangs had its patchwork leather jackets symbolizing group hierarchy and more.
+By the end of the 80s century, every subculture, be that punks, metalheads, or heavy biker gangs, had its patchwork leather jackets symbolizing group hierarchy and more.

 If there’s any outerwear piece that deserves to be in your closet year-long, it is the 80s cropped leather jacket.